A Podcast For The Rest Of Us Who Don’t Live On The East Or West Coasts

 Episode 1: Why You Don’t Take Your Medicine

-In our first episode, we dive into what’s holding you back from taking your medicine with Dr. Laurie, how to get in the mood to take your meds with ASMR, and we have a quick chat with Ms. Trish to give you some tough love.
+In our first episode, we dive into what’s holding you back from taking your medicine with Dr. Laurie, how to get in the mood to take your meds with Autonomous Sensory Meridian Response (ASMR), and we have a quick chat with Ms. Trish to give you some tough love.

 Episode 2: Why We Lie to Our Doctors

-We might not “lie” to our doctors, but we definitely don’t always tell the full truth.
-In this episode, get tips from Dr. Laurie on being more honest with your doctors, check in with our ASMR patient to prep your medicine, and Ms. Trish shoots straight to improve your relationships by being honest with your friends.
+We might not “lie” to our doctors and loved ones, but we also don’t always tell the full truth.
+In this episode, get tips from Dr. Laurie on being more honest with your doctors, check in with our patient who uses autonomous sensory meridian response to prep their medicine, and listen up as Ms. Trish gets real about why it’s important to be honest with your friends.

 Episode 3: Why We Feel Guilty About Our Illness

 If you’re feeling guilty about your morning stiffness, you’re not alone.
 Dr. Laurie shares how handicap parking stickers can be judgment inducing – but remember: pain is an invisible illness.
 Having some compassion and kindness goes a long way – both ways.
-We check in with our ASMR patient to calmly cleaning an injection site, and have a chat with Ms. Trish about having a hard look in the mirror about how your friends might be a little sick and tired about hearing about how you’re sick and tired.
+We checked in with a patient who uses Autonomous Sensory Meridian Response (ASMR) to calmly clean an injection site, plus we have a chat with Ms. Trish about how your friends might be a little sick and tired about hearing about how you’re sick and tired.

 Episode 4: Why We’re All Angry

 Yes – it’s safe to say we’re all angry at this point.
 We’re not here to tell you to calm down.
 In this episode, Dr. Laurie educates us on why the way we talk to ourselves matters and how that shows in our day-to-day life.
-Also: Our ASMR patient preps for her biologic injection, and Ms. Trish gives it to you straight about treating mental illness.
+Also: Our patient who uses Autonomous Sensory Meridian Response (ASMR) preps for her biologic injection, and Ms. Trish gives it to you straight about treating mental illness.

 Episode 5: Why Your Mood Matters

 Your mood impacts, well, everything!
 How you make it through the coronavirus, how you treat your neighbors, and how you talk to yourself.
 In this episode, Dr. Laurie answers the question “do you need to be in a good mood to take your medicine?” and how that impacts your quality of life.
 And it’s finally here!
-Our ASMR patient gives herself her biologic injection – give it a listen.
+Our patient who uses Autonomous Sensory Meridian Response (ASMR) gives herself her biologic injection – give it a listen.
 We wrap up this episode with Ms. Trish, who gives advice on why talking to ourselves matters.

 Want to hear your voice on our show?